 In 2006, measured sulphur dioxide, nitrogen dioxide, carbon monoxide, lead and benzene concentrations in Ireland were all below their individual limits, as designated under the 2002 Air Quality Standards Regulations.
-In addition, particulate matter ( $PM{10}$ ) concentrations in 2006 were similar to those measured in 2005, with all stations compliant with the standard introduced from 2005.
+In addition, particulate matter ( $PM{10}$ ) concentrations in 2006 were similar to those measured in 2005.
 However, ozone concentrations measured in Ireland in 2006 were higher than recent years.